What are the special aspects of the Norwalk Hospital Internal Medicine Residency?

 A: PGY-2s and PGY-3s rotate to Yale for electives.
 Usually this includes a month at the PGY-2 level and up to three months at the PGY-3 level.

 A: Sometimes PGY-2 or PGY-3 residents make special arrangements to do electives in a different part of the country where they are planning to move for fellowship or private practice.
-In addition, international rotations all over the world are possible.
+In addition, residents who are interested in hematology-oncology may apply to do a month long rotation on the leukemia service at MSKCC in New York City.

-A: As outlined in the previous section, Norwalk Hospital has an intense commitment to scholarly activity.
+A: As outlined in the previous section, Norwalk Hospital has a strong commitment to scholarly activity.
 Residents are currently active in studying the diagnosis and treatment of hypertension, diabetes, anemia evaluation, pneumonia, syncope and others.
 Many opportunities exist to join projects underway; however, there is more than enough help here at Norwalk to start your own!

 For those interested in “bench” research, there are also numerous opportunities at Yale to work with cutting-edge physicians nationally known for their subspecialty work.
 Special research blocks are given to interested residents who wish to pursue these opportunities.